ATTRIBUTED TO FERDINAND BOL (1616-1680)

 Private collection, England;

-Anonymous sale, Gloucestershire, Prinknash Abbey Park, Chorley’s Auctioneers, 25.07.2023, lot 720 (as Dutch School, 18th Century).
+Anonymous sale, Gloucestershire, Prinknash Abbey Park, Chorley’s Auctioneers, 25.07.2023, lot 720 (as 'Dutch School, 18th Century').

-The tentative attribution of the present sheet to Ferdinand Bol is based on stylistic and technical similarities with a handful of small-scale portrait drawings by the artist, notably a drawing of a man in the collection of the Ossolineum in Wroclaw, Poland (see 3rd image above), which is in turn a study for Bol’s half-length painted Portrait of a Man, signed and dated 1647, in the Staatliches Museum in Schwerin.
-Other comparable drawings by Bol include A Scholar Seated in his Study in the Staatliche Graphische Sammlung in Munich, An Old Man Seated at a Table, also in Munich, and a Young Woman Playing the Lute in the Liberna Collection at the Draiflessen Collection in Mettingen, Germany.
+The cautious attribution of the present sheet to Ferdinand Bol is based on stylistic and technical similarities to a handful of small-scale portrait drawings by the artist, most notably a drawing of a man in the collection of the Ossolineum in Wroclaw, Poland (see fig. I above), which is in turn a study for Bol’s half-length painted Portrait of a Man, signed and dated 1647, in the Staatliches Museum in Schwerin.
+Other comparable drawings by Bol include 'A Scholar Seated in his Study' in the Staatliche Graphische Sammlung in Munich, 'An Old Man Seated at a Table', also in Munich, and a 'Young Woman Playing the Lute' in the Liberna Collection at the Draiflessen Collection in Mettingen, Germany.

-We are grateful to Martin Royalton-Kisch for his first-hand study of the present sheet and his assistance in determining its speculative attribution to Bol.
+We are grateful to Martin Royalton-Kisch for his first-hand study of the present sheet and his assistance in determining its tentative attribution to Bol.
 Dr. Royalton-Kisch has dated this drawing to c.1635-1642; a time in which Rembrandt had a large number of pupils and assistants working in his style, of which Bol was among the most gifted.